gofilipa/python-for-text/intro.md

 Humanists](https://python-textbook.pythonhumanities.com/intro.html)
 - Melanie Walsh's [Introduction to Cultural Analytics & Python](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html)

+All of the above workshops were first developed and piloted at the Princeton University Library in the 2023-2024 academic year.
+Thank you to Princeton students, faculty, and staff for their generous participation and suggestions.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.